Armenian News... A Topalian... Queen's Honours List

 by improving the domestic investment climate, assisting

-export-oriented manufacturers and combatting corruption
+export-oriented manufacturers and combatting corruption.
+He pointed to

 a number of anti-corruption measures that have been taken in recent